CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models: Experimental Setup

 \subsection{Model Finetuning and Generation}

 For the standard (non-augmented){\TaskName} models, we train and evaluate four versions of each on{\DatasetName},{\DatasetName}$_{RF}$,{\DatasetName}$_{TREAT}$, and{\DatasetName}$_{PREV}$, respectively.
 The first of these is a combined model that learns to handle all three{\dimension} at once depending on the{\dimension} given at inference, while the latter three are models trained on each individual{\dimension}.
 We predict that while the latter three may perform better on their particular{\dimension}, the first model is more effective overall as it accomplishes our goal of having a single PLM that can store knowledge and reason through several{\dimension}.
-It is thus more adaptable, generalizable, and efficient for potential real-world use cases.
+It is thus more adaptable and generalizable.

 For training the{\TaskName} models, we keep most hyperparameters static, other than learning rate (LR) which is tuned per individual model.
 For each model, we select the epoch that corresponds to highest ROUGE-2 on{\DatasetName}$_{val}$, and decode using beam search.
 See Appendix \ref{appendix:model_finetuning_generation} for more.